seika-afk/landLedger/README.md

 In a separate terminal execute:
 `$ npx hardhat run ./scripts/deploy.js --network localhost`

+Note : This Project is made by the reference of projects from Dapp university.

 ### 7. Start frontend
 `$ npm run start`